National Centre for Suicide Research and Prevention

 Emma Eliasson, postdoctoral researcher at the National centre for suicide research and prevention (NASP), is featured in Springer Nature Communities to discuss POTION – Promoting Social Interaction through Emotional Body Odours – a research project that aims to explore whether chemosignals, that can be found in human sweat, in combination with a mindfulness treatment, can lower social anxiety.

-Recommendations for suicide preventive efforts at a population level (RESPI)
+Recommendations for suicide preventive interventions at a population level (RESPI)

 RESPI is a tool that presents evidence-based interventions at a population level to decrease suicide.
 It also describes prerequisites that NASP consider are essential for effective suicide preventive work.